SampleEnvironment/SECoP/protocol/issues/052 Include Some Properties into Datatype.rst

     * - Transport examples
       - | An integer JSON-number, ``1255`` meaning 125.5

-The realted items are removed from the list of predefined properties, and the description of their meaning is moved to the Datatypes chapter.
+The related items are removed from the list of predefined properties, and the description of their meaning is moved to the Datatypes chapter.